 The automatic transmission does not have a park (P) position.
 Select neutral (N) and apply parking brake when the vehicle is left unattended.
 A warning buzzer will sound if the engine is stopped and the parking brake has not been applied when foot pressure is removed from the brake pedal.

-Always apply parking brake before leaving driver's seat.
+Always put the transmission in NEUTRAL and apply parking brake before leaving driver's seat.